Unseen Academicals: Television adaptation

 A proposed two-part television adaptation was to be produced by The Mob for broadcast on Sky1 (and in high definition on Sky1 HD), with filming set to take place in 2011.
 It was to have been the fourth in a series of adaptations, following Hogfather, Colour of Magic, and Going Postal.
-However, by August 2012 it was reported that The Mob's option for the rights was not renewed.
+By August 2012, however, it was reported that The Mob's option for the rights had not been not renewed.